Recipes and Cooking

 Melt together while whisking.

-Add in a cup of heavy cream, continue to whisk while on medium heat.
-This will thicken up.
-Once it is thick, I added in about 2 c. of cheddar.
+Add a cup of heavy cream, and continue to whisk while on medium heat.
+The flour will thicken up.
+Once it was thick, I added in about 2 c. of cheddar.
 Stir well until it is all combined.

-From this point, I did add some of the broth to the bechamel pan.
-I did this to thin it out and make it to where it would incorporate easier into the soup.
+From this point, I added some broth to the bechamel pan.
+I did this to thin it out and make it to that it would incorporate easier into the soup.

 Once incorporated and stirred, I added it to the soup.